iamnexxed/iamnexxed/README.md

 ### Hi there, I'm Sudhanshu 👋

 ## I'm a Game Programmer
-- I like make physics & objects go brr...
+- I like to make physics & objects go brr...

 ### Languages and Tools: